aurule/npc/docs/customization/tags.rst

 :no_value: :octicon:`tasklist` Whether this tag must not have a value.

+:locked: :octicon:`tasklist` Whether this tag is prevented from being changed.

 :subtags: :octicon:`code-square` An object with additional tags which will be stored *within* this tag.

 Examples